jaspergeer/jumcc/README.md

 sum(1, 2);
 gets(str, 10);
 ```
-Once again, due to the lack of a type checker, function calls are not checked for parameter count or type, so make sure you pass the correct number of arguments in the correct order because the compiler will not let you know if you have done so incorrectly.

 Assignment:
 ```
 *str = 'a';
 arr[5] = (10 + b);
 ```

 Return:
 ```
 return 100;